issue 01: school’s out

 This first issue of Plates: An experimental journal of art and culture presents seven pieces that scrutinise the educational institution.
 Across a range of forms including poetry, critical essays, and comics, the contributors to Issue 01: School’s Out critically reflect on the institution as we knew it, as we know it, and as we could know it.

-Plates Issue 02 is available in the Plates shop and via our stockists.
+Plates Issue 01 is available via our stockists.
 Though we also offer online editions of each contribution (available below), purchase the print edition for the full Plates experience.
-All sales income goes directly towards printing costs and contributor fees.
+All sales go directly towards printing costs and contributor fees.

 - Letter from the Editor